Darienvibes/Base64-Counting-Helper-Discord-Style-/README.md

 - Convert decimal numbers (e.g., `1234`) into Base64 counting strings (`MTIzNA==`)
 - Decode Base64 counting strings back into decimal numbers
-- Simple and interactive command-line interface
+- Easy-to-use command-line interface
-- Great for teaching or supporting newcomers in Discord-based counting events
+- Helpful if you're running a counting bot or just curious how it works